-In the unlikely event that the programme is cancelled;

-The student is refused a UK student visa and unable to continue their studies 1.
+- You cancel the contract in accordance with Section 2.1.3 / Section 13.9.5, or - In the unlikely event that the programme is cancelled before commencement; or - The student is refused a UK student visa and unable to commence their studies1.

-In either of these two situations, students are entitled to receive a full refund.
+In either of these situations, students are entitled to receive a full refund.
 (Students must keep a copy of any documents received).